-Bamberg County was the most productive
+Bamberg County had the most harvested turkeys

 Of all the turkeys killed, 89 percent were mature toms and 11 percent were jakes.
 Most successful hunters (76 percent) killed their turkeys in the morning, with 24 percent bagging their birds in the afternoon/evening hours.